mahmudullah375-eng/Arch-Dotfiles/README.md

 # Arch-Dotfiles
-If you came from an instagram comment, yes i am wallace.thiago

 ## Quick overview
 This repo contains my arch linux configs along with an automation script for full installation of said configs.
 Note that I have tried this script only a few times and WILL be buggy.
 Use at your own risk.